gravitational/gravity/examples/wordpress/README.md

-# Introduction
+# Wordpress on Gravity

-This guide will help you quickly evaluate Gravity by packaging, and installing a sample Kubernetes application.

-We will use [Wordpress](https://www.wordpress.org/), an open source content management application.
-Wordpress represents a fairly typical web application and consists of a front-end web application connecting to a MySQL instance.

-Before we start, you may want to go over the [Gravity Overview](index.md) to get familiar with basic concepts of the Gravity solution.
+This repository includes the necessary files to package and deploy [Wordpress](https://www.wordpress.org/), an open source content management system, into on-prem, public or private cloud environments using [Gravity](http://gravitational.com/gravity/).

+This manifest uses the Open Elastic Block Store [OpenEBS](https://openebs.io/) built into Gravity 7.X.

-## System Requirements
+# System Requirements

-Gravity is a Kubernetes packaging solution so it only runs on computers capable of running Kubernetes.
-For this tutorial, you will need:

 * A x86_64 Linux machine or a VM for building a Cluster Image that is running one of the [supported Linux distributions](requirements.md#linux-distributions).
 * Docker version 17 or newer.
 Run `docker info` before continuing to make sure